rotemov/invivo-imaging/README.md

 Feel free to open issues in the designated area in this page or to contact me directly: rotem.ovadia@mail.huji.ac.il.

+At the moment we don't have a guide for cluster installation as it is a tedious process.
+For GUI users (anybody planning only to use the pipeline and not develop it) please follow the following installation steps to start.

 ## Installation

 1. For windows users: